Silver Price: $28.89

 Since the acquisition announcement in January 2018, First Majestic has been developing a long-term mine and mill optimization plan for the future of the operation.
 The Company has identified numerous projects that will be implemented on an ongoing basis to improve production costs at the mine and processing plant, including:

-2. Modernize general plant control and monitoring capabilities
+2. Modernize general plant control and monitoring capabilities.

-3. Debottleneck and optimize crushing circuit for consistent operation
+3. Debottleneck and optimize crushing circuit for consistent operation.

-5. Modernization of the Merrill-Crowe and smelting operations
+5. Modernization of the Merrill-Crowe and smelting operations.

 Mining and Processing

 San Dimas utilizes underground long-hole stoping and mechanized cut-and-fill as the primary mining methods, with LHD equipment feeding haul trucks delivering ore to the mill.
-Primary access takes advantage of the topographic relief, with adits driven at river level to intersect the veins at depth.
+Primary access takes advantage of the topographic relief, with adits driven above river level to intersect the veins at depth.
 Ore is transported from the mining areas to the processing plant in Tayoltita.

 The Tayoltita mill has a nameplate capacity of 2,500 tonnes per day.
 The facility uses conventional crushing/grinding coupled with cyanidation and zinc precipitation for recovery of gold and silver.
 The mill uses fine crushing and single stage ball milling to achieve a fine grind before passing into the leach circuit.
-Leaching is completed in a series of tanks providing 72 hours of leach residence time.
+Leaching is completed in a series of tanks providing 96 hours of leach residence time.
 The pregnant solution is recovered in a CCD circuit with the gold and silver recovered from solution in a zinc precipitation circuit.

 Tailings are pumped by a single stage pumping station to the tailings impoundment area located in a box canyon east of the mill site.
 Gold and silver precipitate is refined using an induction furnace to produce silver/gold doré bars.